Cooper-VR/schoolProject/README.md

 # schoolProject
 This is a school project
-It is a summary of the constitution and the 27 amandments
+It is a top # something or a "Listicle format"